Community Outreach

 Community Grantmaking

 As of June 30, 2022, the Board has returned over $107,000,000+ to nonprofit organizations in our community.
-Please help spread the word about our Community Health & Wellness Grant Program as the ABC Board strives to partner with new organizations in the community with a focus on BIPOC-led and serving organizations.
+Please help spread the word about our Community Health & Wellness Grant Program as the ABC Board strives to partner with new nonprofit organizations in the community.

 Current Grant Partners